Leojanas/portfolio/README.md

-# profile
+# portfolio

-This project was made as an intial front end website as part of the Bloc curriculum.
+This project is the beginning of my professional portfolio.
+It was all written by me, with some assistance from the Bloc web development bootcamp curriculum.